luontola/web-intro/templates.md

 Create a `pictures` folder under the `public` folder and save there all the pictures in your list.

-Change your `/pictures.html` route to generate a list of the picture URLs based on the contents of the `public/pictures` directory.
+Change your `/pictures.html` route to generate a list of the picture URLs based on the contents of the `public/pictures` folder.

 ```ruby
 get '/pictures.html' do